pantheon-systems/documentation/source/_docs/going-live.md

 #### Why is robots.txt is disallowing crawlers to my Live environment?

-Pantheon serves a default robots.txt that disallows crawlers for any \*.pantheonsite.io domain.
+Pantheon serves a default robots.txt that disallows crawlers for any platform-issued domains (`/*.pantheonsite.io`, `/*.pantheon.io`, `/*.gotpantheon.com`, and `/*.sites.my-agency.com`) .
 Once a domain has been associated with a live site environment and the site is accessed using that domain, the robots.txt from your site code will be served normally and the site will be crawled.

-If you attempt to access your live environment with a pantheonsite.io domain, even if you have a domain associated with the environment, the default robots.txt will be served.
+If you attempt to access your live environment with a platform-issued domain, even if you have a domain associated with the environment, the default robots.txt will be served.

 Pantheon does not allow crawlers on Dev, Test, or Multidev environments.
-Adding a domain to an environment other than Live will not permit crawlers to that environment.
+Adding a custom domain to an environment other than Live will not permit crawlers to that environment.

 ## See Also
 - [The Perfect Website Launch <span class="glyphicon  glyphicon-book" aria-hidden="true"></span>](https://pantheon.io/sites/default/files/perfect-website-launch-pantheon-ebook.pdf)